 Why feeding dog treats instead of dog food makes nutrition sense

-The problem a lot of people face is that they dont get to walk their dog daily off lead, and find it difficult to burn enough energy to allow dog treats into their dogs diet without risking the dog becoming obese.
+The problem a lot of people face is that they don't get to walk their dog daily off the lead and find it difficult to burn enough energy to allow dog treats into their dog's diet without risking the dog becoming obese.

 We are so flooded with expensive commercial dog food campaigns screaming the 'health' claims, that we (consumers) forget that dogs are primarily carnivores and don't even need grain in their diet, except perhaps for nicely formed stools.
-Then we get dog treat commercial from the same companies telling us to buy more grain based dog treats that will make our dogs go whacko !
+Then we get a dog treat commercial from the same companies telling us to buy more grain-based dog treats that will make our dogs go whacko!